-The next issue will include events through October 25.
+The next issue will include events from October 5 - 25.
 Submit upcoming events via the link below or by emailing me before Tuesday at midnight.
 Any questions, comments or feedback?
-Email me at email@example.com
+Email me at firstname.lastname@example.org

 Have you read an interesting article about theatre recently?
 Send it to me! email@example.com